pingdotgg/docs/docs/advanced-ping/pingask.md

 # Ping Ask

-Ping now offers a new service for your content, Ping Ask!

 Ping Ask is a way for your viewers to submit questions and for you to be able to neatly display them on stream, perfect for AMAs, QnAs, and much more!

-And in true Ping fashion, its easy and quick to Setup
+And in true Ping fashion, its easy and quick to setup

 ## Setup

-First, we'll head on over the ask.ping.gg and log in
+First, we'll head on over to [ask.ping.gg](ask.ping.gg) and log in

 ![PingAsk Login page](https://i.imgur.com/b3e1KEC.png)